Last updated: May 28, 2026

 H. Wetter Manufacturing

 The H. Wetter Manufacturing Company took over the South Pittsburg stove works in 1902.
 Wetter, a Memphis-based competitor, lost its primary Memphis factory to fire in January 1902 and, rather than rebuild on the Memphis site, bought the South Pittsburg foundry, which had operated as the Perry Stove Company branch from 1886 forward.
 From 1902 until 1929, the Cedar Avenue plant ran under the H. Wetter Manufacturing name.
 The plant produced cast-iron stoves and associated cookware for the Southern household market, a business line that overlapped with and competed with Lodge's early cookware production after 1896.
-By the 1920s Wetter was the largest employer in South Pittsburg: of the town's roughly 2,500 residents, about 750 worked at the foundry.
-The shop was heavily unionized; Local 165 of the International Molders Union of North America at South Pittsburg was the largest and oldest local of the union in the entire South.
+By the 1920s Wetter was the largest employer in South Pittsburg.
+The shop was heavily unionized; Local 165 of the International Molders Union of North America at South Pittsburg was one of the largest and oldest locals of the union in the South.

 Wetter is preserved in the public record chiefly through the 1927 Christmas Night Shootout, the climax of an eight-year labor dispute at the plant in which the Molders locals fought to preserve the union shop and Wetter's anti-union management pressed for the open shop.
 On Christmas night, December 25, 1927, six law-enforcement officers were killed in a gun battle at Cedar Avenue and Third Street: Marion County Sheriff Wash Coppinger, his deputy, the South Pittsburg chief of police, two city policemen, and a Wetter plant guard.
 Governor Henry H. Horton dispatched the Tennessee National Guard to South Pittsburg the next morning.
 See the dedicated 1927 Christmas Night Shootout page for the full account, and the labor history page for the broader Marion County labor record.